suit-wg/suit-mti/draft-ietf-suit-mti.md

 # Security Considerations {#security}

-Payload encryption is used to protect machine learning models, specifical algorithms and Personally Identifying Information (PII) in transit.
-The primary function of payload in SUIT is to act as a defense against snooping.
-By encrypting payloads, confidential content can be protected during distribution.
-However, payload encryption of firmware or software updates of a commodity device is not a cybersecurity defense against targetted attacks on that device.
+Payload encryption is used to protect sensitive content such as machine learning models, proprietary algorithms, and personal data {{RFC6973}}.
+In the context of SUIT, the primary purpose of payload encryption is to defend against unauthorized observation during distribution.
+By encrypting the payload, confidential information can be safeguarded from eavesdropping.

+However, encrypting firmware or software update payloads on commodity devices does not constitute an effective cybersecurity defense against targeted attacks.
+Once an attacker gains access to the device, they may still be able to extract the plaintext payload.

 ## Payload Encryption as Part of a Defense-in-Depth Strategy